-But Majesty, for how long has Arnos fought Norloch, Norloch fought Arnos?
+But if I may, Majesty, for how long has Arnos fought Norloch, Norloch fought Arnos?
 Nine years?
 Ten?
 How many men have fallen in your battles, how many lives destroyed in their wakes?
 And for what?
 House Arnos and House Norloch, the White Rose and the Black… Do you not see, Majesty, you are brothers!
 Brothers!

 The ground bucked beneath his gauntleted hands.
-A clutch of mounted knights thundered down upon him, ringing him in horseflesh and riveted steel.
-Above, a banner sagged wetly on a pole: the White Rose of Arnos.
+The knights who’d been pursuing him closed in, a ring of horseflesh and riveted steel.
+Two of the riders swung from their saddles, armor rattling.
+They approached, swords drawn, blood-black.
+Above, a banner sagged on a pole: the White Rose of Arnos.

 “You are brothers,” the surrounding throng seemed to chorus.
 “Brothers!”